hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### HTML native attributes

-`...attributes` spreading is supported in the field.
+This component supports use of `...attributes`.
 This means you can use all the standard HTML attributes of the `<input>` element.
-This can be useful in case you want to add specific native behaviors to the field, that are not exposed directly by the component (eg. providing a `name` for the control).
+This can be useful in case you want to add specific native behaviors to the field, that are not exposed directly by the component (e.g., providing a `name` for the control).

 ```handlebars
 <Hds::Form::Checkbox::Field name="enable" as |F|>